 VendorLink will transform the file to consignment warehouse’s data format, based on the selected data type.
 The Status will show “VendorLink Processing” until Consignment Warehouse receives a notification from VendorLink that the data has been exported.
-For more information on Vendorlink’s mapping and processing, please reach out to Brian Clausel.
+Note very file imported through VendorLink is supplied a batch ID.
+This identifier may be used across all views within the application to identify data imported from the same file.
+For more information on Vendorlink’s mapping and processing, please contact IT Support.

 Once the message has been sent, Consignment Warehouse updates the Status to “Complete”, and then imports the data from VendorLink and displays it in the appropriate tab.